Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch02-Browsers/1devtools/README.md

     * hitting the up/down arrows to increment/decrement the value

 1. Change the background color:
-    * click the color value (#eeeeee) or the square of color - to launch the color picker
+    * click the color value (#eeeeee) or the square of color - to launch the color picker  - sometimes you may have to click around a bit on teh squeare of color value.
-    * choose a new color from color picker.
+    * choose a new color from color picker. you may need to hit return for your changes to stick.

 1. Center the text by adding a new property.
     * Click on the `value` that is for the last property in the list (probably `purple` after `color:` )